Mavacamten (Monograph)

 Lactation

-Not known whether mavacamten or its metabolites are distributed into milk, affect milk production, or affect nursing infants.
+Not known whether mavacamten is distributed into human milk, affects milk production, or affects nursing infants.

 Consider developmental and health benefits of breast-feeding along with mother's clinical need for mavacamten, and potential adverse effects on the breast-fed infant from the drug or underlying maternal condition.